Importing Level 2 M^3 Data into ISIS

 Please let us know if you have problems or questions in regard to the L1B data once your data area is squared away and you move forward.

-#8 Updated by Lynn Weller 11 days ago
+#8 Updated by Lynn Weller over 1 year ago

 I'm sorry, I did not mean for you to remove those kernels, but rather to have ISIS remove them from the system in general so as not to put out incorrect data to the public.
 But as my post indicated - they are not legitimate and should not be used in any case.

 Currently, the only spice available for L1B data at this time are JPL spacecraft kernels that have to be called out specifically in your spiceinit command along with nadir camera pointing.
 The result may not be very useful depending on the image and when it was acquired during the mission.
 I don't have specifics for any particular image, but data acquired during optical period OP2B and OP2C are not likely to have good results because both star trackers were lost at this point and I think JPL had to do some magic to determine where the spacecraft was.
 Those optical periods run from May13 through Aug16, 2009.

 Here is an example spiceinit run for accessing the JPL spacecraft kernels: